Skeksis: skekSo

 Also known as the Emperor and the counterpart to the urRu urSu the Master, skekSo is described in The World of The Dark Crystal as originally being an energetic ruler who enjoyed lavish festivity and winning at sporting events but age made him paranoid and spiteful to even his fellow Skeksis, elevating individuals to high positions only to depose them afterward.
 SkekSo appears as the main antagonist of The Dark Crystal: Age of Resistance, which chronologically precedes the 1982 film, where he attempts to harness and control the energy of the Darkening, which causes his body to corrode at a quicker pace compared to the other Skeksis, leading to his eventual death shown in the original film's beginning.
 Once skekSo died, due to urSu willing himself to death to disrupt the Skeksis' hierarchy to give Jen a fighting chance against them, skekUng succeeded him as Emperor.
 In the film's deleted scenes, skekSo's decayed remains are cremated.

-He also has an appearance in Legends of the Dark Crystal.
+skekSo also has an appearance in Legends of the Dark Crystal.

-In the film, he is performed by Jim Henson and voiced by Jerry Nelson.
+In the film, skekSo is performed by Jim Henson and voiced by Jerry Nelson.
 In The Dark Crystal: Age of Resistance, skekSo is performed by Dave Chapman and voiced by Jason Isaacs.